 If your project was installed by a professional artificial grass installer you can take comfort knowing the drainage, infill and the grass itself is designed for your usage and specific climate.
 In Canada almost all grasses and putting greens are designed to withstand anything winter can throw at it, but be wary of cheap imitations that save money up front but end up only lasting a few years.

 Artificial grass winter care starts with making sure the grass is clean and in great shape heading into the winter months.
 As part of regular maintenance and making sure it looks good, a proper blooming with a power brush is recommended at least once a year.
 If the grass is matted from high traffic or you notice a lot of organic materials on the grass such as; dog stool, leaves or twigs you should brush the grass more often to prevent build up in the grass.
-The more often artificial grass stays clean and clear of debris, the better it will look and longer it will last.
+The more often artificial grass stays clean and clear of debris, the better it will look, longer it will last and you'll help control weeds.

 In addition to making sure the grass is clear of visible debris, it's a good idea to give it a good clean to make sure that invisible bacteria aren't growing before snow arrives.
 We recommend using an artificial grass cleaner with active bacteria fighting enzymes especially if you own dogs that use the grass area as a bathroom.
 This step likely isn't necessary for ornamental lawns or any area that doesn't receive human or pet traffic.